IntelLabs/nlp-architect/doc/source/CONTRIBUTING.rst

 .. code-block:: bash

-    make check   # ensure this is clean or your patch won't be accepted make test   # ensure all are OK make style  # ensure there are no style related issues make lint   # (optional).
+    make test   # ensure all are OK make style  # ensure there are no style related issues make lint   # (optional).
 We still have a fair bit to clean up currently!